harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 ```

 ## Deploying an Azure Identity to AKS
-Everything is in place now, so it’s time to deploy some Kubernetes resources and bring the *AAD Pod Identity* to *AKS*.
+Everything is in place now, so it's time to deploy some Kubernetes resources and bring the *AAD Pod Identity* to *AKS*.

 ```yaml
 apiVersion: "aadpodidentity.k8s.io/v1"